NaluKit/nalu/etc/wiki/11 Router.md

 This might be useful in case of an error and routing to a central error page or a start-page.

 ### Note on routes
 Defining routes in your application needs some attention.
-Ohterwise you will be surprised by some unexpected results.
+Otherwise you will be surprised by some unexpected results.

 For example: